-- e) Amended financial reporting standards that are effective for accounting year beginning on or after 1 January 2025 might have impacts to the Branch.
-However, certain amended TFRSs have been issued that are not mandatory for the current reporting year and have not been early adopted by the Branch. - TFRS 17 Insurance Contracts TFRS 17 has replaced TFRS 4 Insurance Contracts.
+- c) New financial reporting standard that is effective for accounting year beginning on or after 1 January 2025 and has material impacts to the Branch.
+However, the following new TFRS was not mandatory for the current reporting year and the Branch has not early adopted it. - TFRS 17 Insurance Contracts TFRS 17 has replaced TFRS 4 Insurance Contracts.
 It requires a current measurement model where estimates are remeasured in each reporting period.
 Contracts are measured using general measurement model which comprise of: - discounted probability-weighted cash flows - an explicit risk adjustment, and - a contractual service margin (CSM) representing the unearned profit of the contract which is recognised as revenue over the coverage period.